dotlang/language/doc/RFE.md

 So let's enable safe access to a union only for data members.
 `T := {int}|{int, float}` then `x.0` will refer to the int field.

-? - Is the decision about fallback from named type to underlying type good?
+Y - Is the decision about fallback from named type to underlying type good?
 `MyInt := int`
 `process := (x:int)->x+1`
 `g: MyInt := 12`